Luton Airport and its (unsustainable) plans.

 Highover Farm Development.
-There is an amended plan available on the NHDC website – if you have difficulty with that link the Application number is 18/01154/OP.
-The Forum has been involved in a meeting with the developers and others and the meeting minutes are here.
-Comments on the plans are included in our January newsletter.
+There is an amended plan available on the NHC website – if you have difficulty with that link the Application number is 18/01154/OP.
+The amended plan is NTS2d Illustrative Masterplan (received 24.01.2023) under Related Documents/View associated documents.
+The Forum had been involved in a 2019 meeting with the developers and others and the meeting minutes are here.
+Comments on the plans are included in our January 2022 newsletter.
+North Herts Council Planning Committee approved the amended plan at its meeting on October 12th 2023, despite representations against this, and despite an excellent commentary on the plans in this video!
+Work on site looks set to start….

-Butts Close is the oldest open space in Hitchin with a long history of use stretching back to late medieval times, when it was a sporting ground for archery.
+Friends of Butts Close –Butts Close is the oldest open space in Hitchin with a long history of use stretching back to late medieval times, when it was a sporting ground for archery.
 The Friends help take care of it, do some extra litter clearance and even some planting – Tony who coordinates the group is pictured here (photo Simon Maddison).
-The Christmas Newsletter is here and more about the Friends here.
+The latest newsletter is here (March 2025) and a Butts Close Species Records 2013-23 here (which will download to your computer).
+There is more about the Friends here.

 Air Quality in Hitchin – what is happening?